 Remember that Ireland entry requirements may affect your ticket purchase.
-Some airlines allow students to board the plane with a return date that exceeds the 90-day limit as long as they can supply the immigration documents listed in the Visa Learning Content of your online study abroad account.
-Other airlines strictly enforce the 90-day limit and will not allow you to board the plane without a visa if your return date exceeds the 90 days.
-For example, past students flying American Airlines were required to change their return date at the airport in order to board the plane.
+UL has informed us that they are not aware of students having issues in the past few semesters with airlines allowing them to board the plane with a return date that exceeds the 90-day limit as long as you can supply the immigration documents listed in the Immigration Learning Content of your online study abroad account.
+However, this can depend on the gate agent: some UWEC students flying American Airlines a few years ago were required to change their return date at the airport in order to board the plane.
+Therefore, we strongly recommend that you purchase a ticket with a low change fee.